Brucehaha/roster/README.md

 ### Instructions

 For this challenge, we are looking for you to create the backend for a a simple rostering application.
 This application would be used for creating, editing and deleting both employees and shifts, and for managing the assignment and re-assignment of shifts to employees.
+The tool may be used by a company that has one or multiple locations which need to be managed.

-For example this application could be used for a small business that works 24/7 to manage the shifts of it's employees to make sure everyone gets adequate days off and doesn't get shifts which are directly back-to-back (eg working on a night shift followed by a morning shift the next day).
+An example use for this application could be for a small business that works 24/7 to manage the shifts of it's employees to make sure everyone gets adequate days off and doesn't get shifts which are directly back-to-back (eg working on a night shift followed by a morning shift the next day).

 We're providing you with two mock data csv files which are typical of the type of data collected directly from clients: